luke-de-vos/word-maker/README.md

 - `-n NUM`
 	- set n-gram length to NUM
 - `-s`
 	- wait for user to hit ENTER to generate next character.
-Ideally paired with -v
+	- use with -v
 - `-v`
 	- print in-progress generation every time a character is generated